munificent/craftinginterpreters/book/closures.md

 ^code print-upvalue (3 before, 1 after)

 Printing isn't useful to end users.
-Upvalues are only objects so that we can take advantage of the VM's memory management.
+Upvalues are objects only so that we can take advantage of the VM's memory management.
 They aren't first-class values that a Lox user can directly access in a program.
-So this code will never actually execute... but it keeps the compiler from yelling at us about an unhandled switch case so here we are.
+So this code will never actually execute... but it keeps the compiler from yelling at us about an unhandled switch case, so here we are.

 ### Upvalues in closures